carlos815/portfolio-blog/content/blog/blog/en/persistent-context-api-in-react/index.md

 ---
-title: "Making data persistent across reloads in React with the Context API"
+title: "Having persistent data in React with the Context API"
 date: "2023-01-19"
-description: "Mak"
+description: "How do you keep state across browser reloads?"
 ---

 In this quick tutorial I will teach you how to make the data in the Context API persistent across reloads using the browser's built tools.